pulibrary/pymarc_dedupe/README.md

 ## Using the code
 1. Set up the environment, as described below
-2. Call the main.py python script with arguments for the file or files you want to compare.
+2. Call the python script with arguments for the file, pair of files, or directory you want to compare.

-   You can give either MarcXML or JSON files, and either one file (will find duplicates within that files) or two files (will find duplicates within and between the files) - file1 is required, file2 and dir are not required.
+   For the main.py script, you can give either MarcXML or JSON files, and either one file (will find duplicates within that files) or two files (will find duplicates within and between the files) - file1 is required, file2 and dir are not required.

 Compare two MarcXML files
 ```bash